 There are a few things you should bring with you.
 It may sound a little crazy, but bring sunscreen and a poncho.
 Yes, you may need both.
 We admit that the weather is unpredictable at the end of April, so be prepared for anything.
-If you really don’t want to bring raingear, you can always buy a poncho at one of the Panoply Stores.
 Please note that outside food and drink and pets are not permitted in the festival.
 Enjoy the local food vendors for your dining pleasure!
 Strollers or wagons for little ones can be helpful for navigating around the festival as well!

 Another very important thing to remember is that Panoply has festival seating.
-This means you need to bring your own chairs or blankets for the stage areas.
-There are three stages, so bring something that is easy to carry.
+This means you need to bring your own chairs or blankets for the stage area.

 Grab a Festival Guide

 Make sure you grab a Panoply Festival Guide as soon as you get through the gate.
-This guide has a map of the park, including a list of all performances, artists at Art Marketplace (110 of them!), food vendors and interactives.
+This guide has a map of the park, including a list of all performances, artists at Art Marketplace, food vendors and interactives.
 It is small enough to fold and fit into a pocket, but large enough to read easily.